jackhgallagher/fantasy/HyperC2C.md

 - 4 IR slots, players must be listed as Out, on IR, or on PUP to be put on IR.
   - Once on IR, however, an owner may keep a player in an IR slot even after they are e.g. upgraded to Questionable.
 Whatever the system allows them to do, they may do.
   - For example, MFL doesn't give you a score of 0 for an IR violation, but also doesn't allow you to submit a different lineup or perform an add/drop.

-### Devy ###
-- A developmental player
-- Only requirement is that he is not in the NFL (college players, CFL players, high schoolers, whatever)
-- Devys can only be picked in the rookie draft, and may only be drafted by teams without a devy already on their roster.
-- If the player is already loaded into the system, they can be drafted the same as any other player.
-If not, send a message to the commish, who can manually add the player and draft him to your team.
-- Once drafted into the NFL, a devy is added to a team's "real" roster.
-- It is possible for a team to own more than devy, since they may trade for another team's devy who was previously acquired in a rookie draft.

 ## __Scoring__ ##